-Thanks to recent advances in sexual health research, we now know that treating sexual problems with medication alone (like using Viagra for ED) simply doesn’t work for most people.
+Thanks to recent advances in sexual health research, we now know that a medical-only approach to treat sexual problems simply doesn’t work for most people.
 The “little blue pill” isn’t a magic cure-all for most men, and there is no “little pink pill” for women!

 Here’s a glimpse at the Top 3 treatments used to treat sexual problems: